teijatestaaja/example-test-automation-project/README.md

 # Example Test Automation Project

 This is a small sample project for introducing web test automation, using Python, Robot Framework and QWeb library.
+The project is an example of

+- good test automation project structure
+- division of test code into test suites and resource files
+- usage of existing keyword library (QWeb)
+- own keyword creation
+- keyword documentation created with Libtoc

 # Project Structure